-Multiple marketing avenues for tea and enhance the opportunity for price discovery.
+BILL OBJECTIVE OF THE BILL KEPSA SECTOR BOARD IMPACT ON THE PRIVATE SECTOR/BUSINESS IF PASSED STATUS county in the production and marketing of their produce and encourages the use of mung beans as a food security item by the National and county governments in their various feeding policies and programs.
+Assembly for consideration.
+Bill rejected by the National Assembly on 24/09/2024.
+Bill referred to a Mediation Committee The Tea (Amendment) Bill, 2023 (Senate Bills No. 1 of 2023) Agriculture Direct Sales: This will provide multiple marketing avenues for tea and enhance the opportunity for price discovery.
 There is however a concern, that the stipulation and implementation of a price for direct sales that is above Auction sales will be impractical and will hamper tea marketing, as set out in the table below.
-Value addition: Adoption of this proposal additionally restricts the scope of value addition, and will disincentivize enterprises that have adopted value addition models that their various feeding policies and programs.
-Assembly on 24/09/2024.
-Bill referred to a Mediation Committee quantities above 10 kilograms.
-This will be counterproductive to Government efforts to encourage tea value addition.
-Apportionment of Tea Levy: Apportionment of funds should prioritize the institutions whose functions serve entire industry operations, and which will further the development of industry and national 2023 (Senate Bills No. 1 of Agriculture multiple marketing avenues for tea and enhance the opportunity for price discovery.
-There is however a concern, that the stipulation and implementation of a price for direct sales that is above Auction sales will be impractical and will hamper tea marketing, as set out in the table below.
 Value addition: Adoption of this proposal additionally restricts the scope of value addition, and will disincentivize enterprises that have adopted value addition models that result in products packaged in quantities above 10 kilograms.
 This will be counterproductive to Government efforts to encourage tea value addition.
-Apportionment of Tea Levy: Apportionment of funds should prioritize the institutions whose functions serve entire industry operations, and which will further the amendments and referred to the National Assembly for
+Bill passed by the senate with amendments and referred back to the National Assembly.
+Message from the Senate conveyed on 7/11/2024.

-The Vocational Training Bill, 2022 (Sen. Bills No. 3 of 2022) The Bill seeks to provide for establishment of private vocational education and training centres within the counties, some of which are to be owned and operated by private sector Education This will ensure TVET agenda remains robust and is able to spur the economy through production of well-trained youth Bill passed by the Senate with amendments and referred to the National Assembly for consideration The Konza Technopolis Bill, 2023 (Sen. Bills No. 2 of 2023) It seeks to provide for the establishment of the Konza Technopolis and an Authority to administer the planning, development and management of the Konza Technopolis.
+BILL OBJECTIVE OF THE BILL KEPSA SECTOR BOARD IMPACT ON THE PRIVATE SECTOR/BUSINESS IF PASSED STATUS Apportionment of Tea Levy: Apportionment of funds should prioritize the institutions whose functions serve entire industry operations, and which will further the development of industry and national economic development The Vocational Training Bill, 2022 (Sen. Bills No. 3 of 2022) The Bill seeks to provide for establishment of private vocational education and training centres within the counties, some of which are to be owned and operated by private sector Education This will ensure TVET agenda remains robust and is able to spur the economy through production of well-trained youth Bill passed by the Senate with amendments and referred to the National Assembly for consideration.
+Message received from the Senate on 20/6/2023.
+The Konza Technopolis Bill, 2023 (Sen. Bills No. 2 of 2023) It seeks to provide for the establishment of the Konza Technopolis and an Authority to administer the planning, development and management of the Konza Technopolis.
 This will ensure companies are registered and businesses get licenses immediately on e-platform so that investors don't have a problem wherever they are.
-Trade and Industry This will ensure companies are registered and businesses get licenses immediately on e-platform so that investors don't have a problem wherever they are Bill negatived at Second Reading Stage The Learners with Disabilities Bill, 2023 (Sen. Bills No. 4 of 2023) Bill seeks to provide for the education of learners with disabilities; for the conduct of educational institutions for learners with disabilities.
-Education It will promote disability inclusion and enhancement and accessibility of persons with disabilities in all spheres of societal and academic existence Bill passed by the Senate with amendments and referred to the National Assembly for consideration The Coffee Bill, 2023 (Sen. Bills No. 10 of 2023) The Bill seeks to provide for the regulation, development and promotion of the Coffee industry Agriculture The Bill proposes to reorganize the coffee industry by transitioning the regulatory and commercial roles currently undertaken by the Agriculture and Food Authority to the Coffee Board of Kenya Bill passed by the Senate with amendments and referred to the National Assembly for consideration
+Trade and Industry This will ensure companies are registered and businesses get licenses immediately on e-platform so that investors don't have a problem wherever they are Bill negatived at Second Reading Stage The Learners with Disabilities Bill, 2023 (Sen. Bills No. 4 of 2023) Bill seeks to provide for the education of learners with disabilities; for the Education It will promote disability inclusion and enhancement and accessibility of persons with disabilities in all Bill passed by the Senate with amendments and